The mission of the Episcopal Foundation of Dallas is to expand the Kingdom of God through disciplined investing for transformative ministries.

 - An organization must be either:

-i. an Episcopal church, school or program; or,ii. other charitable not-for-profit organization whose submitted program or project supports the Christian ministry and missions of the Epsicopal Foundation of Dallas and the Episcopal Diocese of Dallas.
+a. an Episcopal church, school or program; or b.other charitable not-for-profit organization whose submitted program or project is consistent with the Christian ministry and missions of the Episcopal Foundation of Dallas and the Episcopal Diocese of Dallas.

 - Applying organization must submit proof of tax exempt status.